 Is there any funding support for student research and conference travel/expenses?

 Yes!
 Students within our program may apply for supplemental funding - as available - to support their research and/or conference expenses.
-Additionally, research and conference support is available for those who have won institutional awards (Chancellor’s Fellows, Olin Fellows) or have been accepted to department- or center-based programs (American Culture Studies’ Harvey Fellows, Center for Race, Ethnicity, and Equity Graduate Fellows) beyond their Arts & Sciences Fellowships.
+Additionally, research and conference support is available for those who have won institutional awards (Olin-Chancellors and Dean's Distinguished Fellows) or have been accepted to department- or center-based programs (American Culture Studies’ Harvey Fellows, Center for Race, Ethnicity, and Equity Graduate Fellows) beyond their Arts & Sciences Fellowships.